tommygorham/top500/README.md

 I plan to update this code with each new release of the top500 list (at the lastest) and eventually release an updated machine learning model that I made in Graduate School which can be used to identify the most effective hardware design specifications and the most optimal software/hardware combinations by training it on the latest datasets.

 # visualizations
 All of the data visualizations from running [the program](https://github.com/tommygorham/top500/blob/main/top500analysis.py) in Jupyter Notebook can be viewed [here](https://github.com/tommygorham/top500/blob/main/top500_notebook.ipynb).
 You can also view the visualizations in the [Visualizations folder](https://github.com/tommygorham/top500/tree/main/Visualizations).
 I've included the scatterplot below as an example.
 This plot is produced by scaling the *powerkw* and *rmaxtflops* features, and renaming the *processor* to a more generalized category (e.g., AMD, NVIDIA, IBM, Other).
+The righmost datapoint (which is Red) is Frontier, AMD's heterogeneous machine that achieved exascale in June 2022.

 **To hover over data points and view machine info interactively,** [click here](http://htmlpreview.github.io/?https://github.com/tommygorham/top500/blob/main/Visualizations/InteractiveMachineInfo.html)